MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/enterprise-scale-landing-zone-sandbox.md

 ## Deployment options & prerequisites

-The ArcBox solution can be deployed in one of the four methods available:
+The ArcBox solution can be deployed using one of the four methods:

 - Azure Bicep using the Azure CLI
 - Terraform using the Terraform CLI